vrcamrecordings/chaturbate-recorder/README.md

 # Chaturbate Recorder

-Record Chaturbate from your desktop with CaptureGem.
+Record Chaturbate models from your desktop with this app.
 CaptureGem is a user-friendly desktop app that is great for recording from Chaturbate, among other sites.
 Also it has a review feature which automatically generates image grid screenshots of all your recordings.
 The app is supported on Windows and macOS.

 CaptureGem can be [found here](https://www.capturegem.com).